imgflo/imgflo/README.md

 imgflo requires git master of GEGL and BABL, as well as a custom version of libsoup.
 It is recommended to let make setup this for you, but you can use existing checkouts by customizing PREFIX.

+Install [node.js](https://nodejs.org/) dependencies.
+Only needed for tests

+    npm install

+For Mac OSX, you must [install Homebrew](http://brew.sh/)

+### Building dependencies from source (recommended on Linux)

-You only need to install the dependencies once, or when they have changed, see 'git log -- thirdparty'
+You only need to build the dependencies once, or when they have changed.
+See 'git log -- thirdparty'

     git submodule update --init
     make dependencies